 Feel free to post any questions or comments to the speakers before ESEC begins by visiting the Slido link.
-Keep note that all questions will be moderated.
+Note that all questions will be moderated.

 Register for the ILead ESEC Prep Workshop

-This workshop will help first and second year students make the most out of their Engineering Science Education Conference (ESEC) experience.
+This workshop is presented by ILead exclusively for Years 1 and 2 EngSci students.
+It will help you make the most out of your Engineering Science Education Conference (ESEC) experience.